 The timing couldn't be more strategic.
 As companies rush to deploy AI agents, they're hitting a wall around transparency and control.
 Amazon's answer is comprehensive AI agent observability - showing exactly what the AI understood, which tools it accessed, and how it reached decisions.
 This transparency addresses compliance concerns that have slowed enterprise AI adoption, particularly in regulated industries.

 But Amazon isn't stopping at customer service.
 The company surprised attendees by announcing AWS Interconnect - multicloud, starting with a partnership that seemed impossible just months ago: Google Cloud.
-The jointly engineered solution lets customers establish private, high-bandwidth connectivity between and Google's cloud with what both companies describe as "increased speed and simplicity."
+The jointly engineered solution lets customers establish private, high-bandwidth connectivity between AWS and Google's cloud with what both companies describe as "increased speed and simplicity."